You got banned on Tinder.

 No, you’re not allowed to pretend to be someone you’re not.

-There’s plenty of fake accounts floating around Tinder.
+There are plenty of fake accounts floating around Tinder.

-(and I’ve always tried to report all of them, contributing to a better dating app)
+(And I’ve always tried to report all of them, contributing to a better dating app.)

 (And she then used a friend’s phone number to create a new one and have another laugh.)